Ayehu/custom-activities/DownloadFile/Readme.md

-This activity will download a file from a URL to the local Ayehu NG server.
+A better version of this activity already exists out-of-the-box with Ayehu NG.
+This activity is here for example purposes and will download a file from a URL to the local Ayehu NG server.
 <br><br>
 <b>Fields</b>
 <br>